haxie/ttywebm/README.md

 # TTYWEBM

 > ttywebm converts a ttyrec file into a webm video.
-> Forked from ttygif and uses ffmpeg for conversion.
+> It's forked from ttygif and uses ffmpeg for conversion.
 > Only tested with OS X at the moment, should work on most \*nix platforms.

 ## Setup